Thanh-Cong0602/HCU_Test_Assginment/README.md

 - [Vite Documentation](https://vite.dev/guide/) - Learn about Vite and how to set up a Vite project.
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) - Learn about Tailwind CSS and its utility-first approach.

 ## Deploy on Vercel

 The easiest way to deploy your React app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

+## Features Implemented

+- Create and read tasks.
+- Mark tasks as complete/incomplete.
+- Filter tasks based on their completion status: All, Completed, Incomplete.